 - Education Technology in the International Context: A Critical Analysis of Massive Open Online Course Innovations in Sub-Saharan Africa

 5. Elective Courses

-In addition to the core requirements, the six Media Studies courses, and the 2-4 units for the master’s project, students may choose additional Media Studies courses from the list and elective courses selected in consultation with and approved by the student’s advisor to fulfill the minimum requirement of 45 unduplicated units.
+In addition to the core requirements, the six media studies courses, and the 2-4 units for the master’s project, students may choose additional communication courses (including COMM 299 Individual Work) and elective courses selected in consultation with and approved by the student’s advisor to fulfill the minimum requirement of 45 unduplicated units.